Skip to content

 After a successful upgrade, confirm:

-• /api/v1/system/ready returns 200 on every controller.
+• GET /api/v1/system/ready returns 200 ("status":"READY") on every Controller.

-• prexorctl crash list --since "10 min ago" is empty (or only shows pre-existing entries).
+• prexorctl crash list --since "$(date -u -d '10 min ago' +%Y-%m-%dT%H:%M:%SZ)" is empty, or shows only pre-existing entries.

 • No new errors: journalctl -u prexorcloud-controller --since "10 min ago" | grep -i ERROR.